russellmcdonell/pyDMNrules/README.md

 The Decision table can be preceded by 'Input' columns.
 - The headings of each 'Input' column must be a Variable from the Glossary.
 - The cells under each input heading are input test cells containing an expression about the input Variable, and which must evalutate to True, or False, depending upon the value of the input Variable.
+These inputs can be used to control the flow, that is, which Decision tables are run and which ones are skipped.

 pyDMNrules will evalutate all the input test cells before running the associate DMN rules table.
 If all of the input test cells do not evaluate to True, then pyDMNrules will skip this DMN decision table and moves on to the next row